Badgerati/Pode/docs/Tutorials/Routes/Utilities/StaticContent.md

 }
 ```

-When used with `-Download,` the browser downloads any file selected instead of rendering.
+When used with `-DownloadOnly`, the browser downloads any file selected instead of rendering.
 The folders are rendered and not downloaded.

 ## Static Routes order
 By default, Static routes are processed before any other route.